ejkelman/sudokuSolverScheme/README.md

 ## Notes

-Built as a functional-programming exercise: the goal was to solve the problem using pure functions and recursion — no in-place array mutation — while keeping the constraint logic and search logic cleanly separated.
+Built as a functional-programming exercise: the goal was to solve the problem using pure functions and recursion, without array mutation or loops.